The Miami Valley School: Headmaster Peter Benedict (2006–2013)

 Peter Benedict II was hired as MVS' fifth Head of School from Louisville Collegiate School, where he had served as a middle school head.
 Benedict's first major task would be leading MVS through the economic downturn of the 2008 financial crisis, which saw many major employers (including NCR Corporation and General Motors) move operations away from Dayton.
 During Benedict's tenure, he introduced MVS' Mandarin language program, which joined French and Spanish as World Language options.
 MVS also established a sister-school relationship with Nanjing Foreign Language School in China as well as the Second Foreign Language School of Shenzhen.
 While MVS had welcomed individual international students since the 1970s through AFS intercultural programs, this sister-school relationship led to the first multi-student cohort of international students enrolling at MVS.

 Peter Benedict departed MVS in 2013 to assume the headship of Saint Andrew's School in Boca Raton, FL.
 Jason "Jay" Scheurle was brought on as MVS' sixth Head of School.
+Benedict was later terminated from St. Andrew's School in Boca Raton.
+Following Benedict's firing, the school retained a law firm to investigate whether any children had been sexually abused.
+Benedict later filed a defamation lawsuit, which was partially dismissed on summary judgment and ultimately withdrawn by Benedict himself.

 Head of School Jay Scheurle (2013–2018)

 Jay Scheurle, formerly Head of School at Chesapeake Academy in Maryland, assumed MVS' headship in 2013.
 Major developments during Scheurle's tenure involved an emphasis on codifying and describing the school's signature pedagogy, the Immersion Method.
+Scheurle's tenure was marked by controversy, including allegations that he disproportionately disciplined students based on unsubstantiated social rumors rather than verified conduct violations.
+His leadership style drew criticism from students, parents, and alumni, and he departed MVS at the end of the 2018 school year.
+Former students have alleged that disciplinary actions under Scheurle disproportionately targeted students perceived as socially or politically conservative, often based on peer rumors rather than substantiated evidence.

 Head of School Elizabeth Cleary (2018–2023)

 Elizabeth Cleary was installed as MVS' seventh Head of School in 2018, becoming the first woman to hold the position.
 In August 2022, Cleary announced that she would leave MVS at the end of the academic year.
-In December 2022, the school's board of trustees announced that David Long, currently of The Galloway School, would take over as MVS' Head of School for the 2023-2024 school year.
+In December 2022, the school's board of trustees announced that David Long, currently of The Galloway School, would take over as MVS' Head of School for the 2023–2024 school year.